nf-core/dualrnaseq/docs/usage.md

 ## 9. Output files

-Click [here](https://github.com/BarquistLab/nf-core-dualrnaseq/blob/master/docs/output.md) for a description on output files.
+Click [here](output.md) for a description on output files.

 ## 10. Job resources and submission

 Nextflow handles job submissions on SLURM or other environments, and supervises running the jobs.
 Thus, Nextflow processes must run until the pipeline is finished.
 To achieve this, we recommend running in the background through `screen` / `tmux` or a similar tool.
 Alternatively, you can run dualrnaseq submitted by your job scheduler on a cluster.

-It is also recommended to limit the Nextflow Java virtual machines memory.
+It is also recommended to limit the Nextflow Java virtual machine memory.
 This can be achieved by adding the following line to your environment (typically in `~/.bashrc` or `~./bash_profile`):

 ```bash
 NXF_OPTS='-Xms1g -Xmx4g'